nilostolte/Java-Vector-GUI/MenuInfographics6/README.md

 The difference with the approach in this project is that Java vector graphics in _awt_ is a much higher level feature than Quartz, since it is dealt at programming language level, not at operating system level.
-This opens the possibility of using this same abstraction in other programming languages such as in C++.
+This opens the possibility of using this same abstraction in other programming languages such as in C++ or Golang.
 Please see [this discussion](https://github.com/nilostolte/ClockWidget#vector-graphics-for-gui-programming). _OpenVG_ and
 _NanoVG_ seem to be huge steps in the good direction.
+However Golang also has a library to use vector graphics primitives which appear to be much less cumbersome to use than in C++.

 Standardized software <i>APIs</i> like these are pioneering an imminent urge for non-propieritary public domain standards for hardware accelerated vector graphics to allow rich, creative and complex GUI.